pinchepasta/ai-poopifyer/README.md

 <img src="https://github.com/pinchepasta/ai-poopifyer/blob/main/botsmustdie.jpg" alt="an ai crap bot in a crap pit" style="width:45%;height:45%;">

-This is a server which traps ai bots inside it's structures and feeds it... well, look at the name.
+<h2>This is a server which traps ai bots inside it's structures and feeds it... well, look at the name.</h2>
 <br>

 <b>Installation:</b>